Do Vision Transformers See Like Convolutional Neural Networks?: Discussion

 \section{Discussion}

+\textbf{Limitations:} Our study uses CKA \cite{kornblith2019similarity}, which summarizes measurements into a single scalar, to provide quantitative insights on representation similarity.
+While we have complemented this with interventional tests and other analyses (e.g. linear probes), more fine-grained methods may reveal additional insights and variations in the representations.

-Given the central role of convolutional neural networks in computer vision breakthroughs, it is remarkable that Transformer architectures (almost \textit{identical} to those used in language) are capable of similar performance.
+\textbf{Conclusion:} Given the central role of convolutional neural networks in computer vision breakthroughs, it is remarkable that Transformer architectures (almost \textit{identical} to those used in language) are capable of similar performance.
 This raises fundamental questions on whether these architectures work in the same way as CNNs.
 Drawing on representational similarity techniques, we find surprisingly clear differences in the features and internal structures of ViTs and CNNs.
 An analysis of self-attention and the strength of skip connections demonstrates the role of earlier global features and strong representation propagation in ViTs for these differences, while also revealing that some CNN properties, e.g. local information aggregation at lower layers, are important to ViTs, being learned from scratch at scale.
 We examine the potential for ViTs to be used beyond classification through a study of spatial localization, discovering ViTs with CLS tokens show strong preservation of spatial information --- promising for future uses in object detection.
 Finally, we investigate the effect of scale for transfer learning, finding larger ViT models develop significantly stronger intermediate representations through larger pretraining datasets.
 These results are also very pertinent to understanding MLP-based architectures for vision proposed by concurrent work \cite{tolstikhin2021mlp, touvron2021resmlp}, further discussed in Section \ref{sec:mlp-mixer}, and together answer central questions on differences between ViTs and CNNs, and suggest new directions for future study.
+From the perspective of societal impact, these findings and future work may help identify potential failures as well as greater model interpretability.